 Are you ready to dive into your new business idea?
 Most are.
 Most thrive from the momentum of creating, failing, learning, and repeat.
 But there is another side to having a business that puts your efforts and potential success into perspective: A financial forecast.
+There are a variety of financial planning careers that are introduced to develop the skill of financial forecasts.
 With it, you’ll have a realistic idea of costs and be able to provide expectations to your investors.
 Without it, you will be blissfully and dangerously unaware of how various scenarios might affect the success of your business.

 What Is a Financial Forecast?